abiolaks/wragby_weekly_task_log/January_task_and_activities_2025.md

 ### Wednesday
 1. Sync With Team- update on current project and learnings given
-2. Sync with Afolabi- structuring how to build the prototype for the 9mobile POV
+2. Sync with Afolabi- structuring how to build the prototype for the 9mobile POV for the customer segmentation business use case.